Chickapea Mushroom Ragu Gluten Free Pasta

 - 8 fresh parsley sprigs

 - 1 potato

 - 2 bay leaves

-- Eat the oil in a large stock pot and caramelize all your vegetables.
+- Heat the oil in a large stock pot and caramelize the vegetables.

 - Add the water and bring to a boil.
 Turn down and simmer uncovered for 1 hour.